alexweinfurter/data-science/_posts/2020-10-02-dog-breed-classification.md

 4. Training of a Convolutional Neural Network to predict the dog breed.
 5. Training of a better Convolutional Neural Network by leveraging Transfer Learning using the bottleneck features of a pretrained Resnet50 model.

+All Convolutional Neural Networks are evaluated by using the <code>accuracy</code> metric (= fraction of all correctly classified samples) which is suitable for classification tasks.
+Keras computes the accuracy correctly for multiclass problems as in this project by automatically using <a href="https://keras.io/api/metrics/accuracy_metrics/#categoricalaccuracy-class">Categorical Accuracy</a>.

 ## Dataset
 Before going into the classification details, we have a look at the two datasets used in this project.
 One dataset consists of images of humans (13233 in total), the other one contains dog images (8351 in total).